rbbrdckybk/dream-factory/README.md

 !RANDOM_INPUT_IMAGE_DIR =                                # specifies no input images should be used
 ```

+## Viewing your Images

+You can click 'Gallery' in the top nav from any page to see the images that Dream Factory has produced for you.
+By default, you'll be looking at the most recently-created 200 images (the max number of images to display can be changed in your config.txt file via the GALLERY_MAX_IMAGES setting).
+You can also select a specific output folder to browse via the dropdown near the top of the page.

+When selecting a specific folder to browse, a zip icon will appear next to the folder name.
+Clicking this will download the entire folder of images as a .zip file.

+Clicking any image will open an expanded view of that image, and also display the selected image's associated metadata.
+While viewing an image, there are several additional commands available - these are represented by icons located over the image.
+Mousing over each icon will bring up a help bubble explaining the how each works, along with the command's associated hotkey (e.g.: left and right arrow keys to browse images, 'del' to delete an image, etc.).

+When deleting images via the hotkey (the 'del' key), note that the confirmation dialog is disabled to allow you to quickly delete large numbers of images (clicking the delete icon above the image will prompt you to confirm the deletion via an additional popup).
+If you accidentally delete images that you meant to keep, you can recover them in your ```[dream factory]/server/temp``` folder **before** you shut Dream Factory down (this folder is cleaned out on every shutdown!).

 # Advanced Usage

 Some usage scenarios for more advanced users can be found here.